 Mardi Gras was Sydney’s contribution to the international Gay Solidarity Celebrations, an event that had grown up as a result of the Stonewall riots in New York.
 Mardi Gras was one of a series of events by the Gay Solidarity Group to promote the forthcoming National Homosexual Conference, and offer support to San Francisco’s Gay Freedom Day and it’s campaign against California State Senator John Brigg’s attempts to stop gay rights supporters teaching in schools.
 It was also intended to protest the Australian visit of homophobic Festival of Light campaigner Mary Whitehouse.

-The rate of growth for both parade and party was considerable.
-The estimates for the parade audiences show it doubling every year till it reached 50,000 in 1984.
-Meanwhile the post-parade party, which had attracted 700 in 1981 was attracting around 6,000 people.
+Throughout the 1980s, Mardi Gras faced considerable challenges but the rate of growth for both parade and party was considerable.
+The estimates for the parade audiences show it doubling every year until it reached 50,000 in 1984.
+Meanwhile the post-parade party, which had attracted 700 in 1981, was attracting around 6,000 people.
 The event was also beginning to generate sizeable profits.

 A key part of the Mardi Gras experience was the clash between supporters and detractors of the gay community.
 From the mid-1980s onwards the most notable of the latter was the Reverend Fred Nile, a vociferous ‘moral’ crusader.
 He would pray for rain (which he did occasionally get) and turn out to denounce the parade.